 - Vision disruptions

 The main treatment is by using steroids provided in drops, orally or intravenously.
 In some cases, where long-term treatment is required, we shall consider providing certain chemotherapy drugs, in order to decrease the use of steroids.

-Treating eye infectious diseases (uveitis) is done within the eye clinic in the Kaplan Medical Center.
+Treating ophthalmological infectious diseases (uveitis) is done within the ophthalmology clinic in the Kaplan Medical Center.
 However, it is important to note, that in severe cases, there might be need of admittance, especially if the patient arrived with an urgent referral from the emergency medicine department (Emergency room)

 The eye and eye socket plastics clinic is a part of the ophthalmology ward in the Kaplan Medical Center.
 A referral to the eye clinic can be obtained from your ophthalmologist, using the form no. 17.